 I think it was Neal Brennan (I can’t find the exact clip) who said that when you’re young, you have no standards when you’re dating.
 When you’re 22, you’re like, Maybe my type is a musician with a DUI.* You don’t already have a “pattern” to interrupt, so you have to set about establishing them.
 That’s sort of like what’s going on now.
 Who were you before?
 Who do you want to be now?

 And herein lies my point.
 With the world in disarray, there is no “normal.”
 There are so many things that used to be normal that are now changed forever.
 Does your favorite restaurant still exist?
 How about your favorite music venue?

 Gene Roddenberry literally went to war.
 I wonder if, while experiencing that chaos and constant instability (I would characterize war as a kind of chaos), he started believing that there was no stability.
 Is that why he went from Pan Am pilot to police officer to writer?
 Was becoming a writer his way of finding stability?
-Being a writer may not be safe job, but you definitely have a much lower chance of being shot.
+Being a writer may not be reliable job, but you definitely have a much lower chance of being shot.
 Perhaps he was just tired of watching people bleed.